Free Budapest Walking Tour by JetSettingFools.com

 Gellert Hill: Statue of St. Geller, for whom the hill was named

-Continue following the trail up the hill, passing a few scenic lookout points along the way, until you reach the Liberty Statue.
+Continue up hill, passing a few scenic lookout points along the way.

 Liberty Statue